JGrubb/jQuery-hideLabels/README.md

         left: 5px
         top: 2px

-*this will hide and show the form labels on input focus*
+*This will hide and show the form labels on input focus*

     $('label.overlay').hideLabels();